 Genever, popularly considered the precursor to gin, doesn’t seem like an obvious choice for an Old Fashioned.
 If that opinion sounds familiar to you, then take a look at this history lesson (and spirits suggestion) from Anthony Caporale, the Director of Spirits Education at the Institute of Culinary Education:

 “The Old Fashioned is a style, not a recipe, and it refers to drinking spirits the way we did before Prohibition — the old-fashioned way.
 This meant just adding sweetener and a couple dashes of cocktails bitters for balance.
 I don’t think most people realize that our most iconic drink, the martini, started as a variation on an Old Fashioned, and it was originally made with cask-aged Old Tom gin.
 Building on that theme, I like to make Old Fashioneds with barrel-aged genever.
 For my Old Fashioned of choice, I like to use Bols Genever Barrel‑Aged.
 This genever has a lot in common with whiskey and makes an ideal base for an Old Fashioned.
 In addition to being aged in oak casks for 18 months, it’s distilled from rye, wheat, and corn in copper pot stills.
-Unique botanicals like hops and cloves complement the namesake juniper as well as the malt wine base.
+Unique botanicals like hops and cloves complements the namesake juniper as well as the malt wine base.
 Try varying your choice of bitters to see which you prefer with the 19th-century Lucas Bols recipe.”

 Pierre Ferrand Ambre Cognac